2ndQuadrant/postgres-installer/README-windows.txt

 PostGIS is a spatial database extender for PostgreSQL object-relational database.
 It add support for geographic objects allowing location queries to be run in SQL.

-NOTE: PostGIS is not supported for PostgreSQL 12(Beta)
+NOTE: PostGIS is not supported for PostgreSQL 12 yet

 Some of the extensions required for PostGIS.